Bussard91/Bussard91/README.md

 Hello,

-my name is Jakob Adler and I am a physician with specialization in laboratory medicine.
+my name is Dr. med.
+Jakob Adler and I am a physician with specialization in laboratory medicine.

 My main interests are: